xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 Port numbering for MPA are the same for both base and scale versions of the router.
 The MPA type will of course influence the port name and numbers.

 NCS57C3-MOD offers three MPA bays:
-- 2 for 800Gbps MPA (or 400G): slot 1/2
+- 2 for 800Gbps MPA (or 400Gbps): slot 1/2
 - 1 for 400Gbps MPA only: slot 0

 All slots support existing MPAs:
-- NC55-MPA-2TH-S: NCS 5500 2X200G CFP2 MPA
+- **NC55-MPA-2TH-S**: NCS 5500 2X200G CFP2 MPA
-- NC55-MPA-1TH2H-S: NCS 5500 1X200G CFP2 + 2X100G QSFP28 MPA
+- **NC55-MPA-1TH2H-S**: NCS 5500 1X200G CFP2 + 2X100G QSFP28 MPA
-- NC55-MPA-12T-S: NCS 5500 12X10G MPA
+- **NC55-MPA-12T-S**: NCS 5500 12X10G MPA
-- NC55-MPA-4H-S: NCS 5500 4X100G QSFP28 MPA
+- **NC55-MPA-4H-S**: NCS 5500 4X100G QSFP28 MPA

 And slots 1 and 2 support new generation MPAs at 800G:
-- NC57-MPA-2D4H-S (New): NCS 5700 4X QSFP-DD MPA
+- **NC57-MPA-2D4H-S** (New): NCS 5700 4X QSFP-DD MPA

-This new MPA is also supported in slot 1 in 400Gbps mode, and can't offer 400GE over a single port (but 4x100GE instead).
+This new MPA is also supported in slot 1 in 400Gbps mode, and can't offer 400GE connection over a single port (but 4x100GE instead).
 More details on the supported ports / optics in this article --ADD LINK--

 ### Fixed SFP ports

-NCS57C3-MOD systems are offering 1G, 10G, 25G native ports.
+NCS57C3-MOD systems are offering 1G, 10G, 25G native ports in the central raw of the system.
+This is actually representing an internal line card "0".
+You can NOT eject this card of course.
+The ports will be numbered 0/0/0/x.

-On base system we have 48 ports split in two blocks, separated by the 8 high speed port in the middle.
+On base system we have 48 SFP ports split in two blocks, separated by the 8 high speed (QSFP) ports in the middle.

 ![Ports-SFP-base.png]({{site.baseurl}}/images/Ports-SFP-base.png){: .align-center}

-On scale system we have 48 ports split in two blocks, separated by the 4 high speed port in the middle.
+On scale system we have 48 ports split in two blocks, separated by the 4 high speed ports in the middle.

 ![Ports-SFP-scale.png]({{site.baseurl}}/images/Ports-SFP-scale.png){: .align-center}